ritza-co/handbook/docs/how-we-work/invoicing-guidelines.md

 KVK registration: 86666606
 ```

-And email it in PDF format to invoices@ritza.co.
+And email it in PDF format to invoices-at-ritza-dot-co.

 Please do not send links to invoices hosted online.
 The email should have exactly one attachment (the invoice), and send one email per invoice if sending multiple invoices.